ministryofjustice/staff-device-logging-infrastructure/README.md

 - `cd test`
 - `aws-vault exec moj-pttp-shared-services -- go test -v -run TestCloudTrailEventsAppearInCloudWatch`

+### Performance Testing

+We have written a module called `api_gateway_load_test` which is able to simulate logs being sent to the custom logging API.
+By default, it is disabled, but it can be enabled by setting a `TF_VAR_enable_load_testing` environment to true.
+This will cause a large number of EC2 instances to be spun up, each of which will hammer the gateway with requests for a short period of time.
+The parameters for the load test are set in the main terraform file where the `api_gateway_load_test` is used.
+A report of our initial load tests can be found [here](https://docs.google.com/document/d/1LAiAjlvVBi61sj0umE0vwibMGaXRj8RcV97txi5a7bQ/)

 ### Useful commands

 - To log in to the browser-based AWS console using `aws-vault`, run either of the following commands: